Compensation for Brain Injury Victims

 - Military combat injuries

 Brain injuries are classified as mild, moderate, or severe.
 A concussion with a few minutes of unconsciousness or no unconsciousness would typically be considered a mild brain injury.
 A moderate brain injury may involve up to 24 hours of unconsciousness and changes in victim’s consciousness afterwards.
-Finally, a severe brain injury may involve 24 hours or more of unconsciousness, and more pronounced effects when the victim regains consciousness.
+A severe brain injury may involve 24 hours or more of unconsciousness, and more pronounced effects when the victim regains consciousness.

 Trust Your Case to an Experienced Attorney